-- Spillage Tray – When filling the bio ethanol burner there is always a chance that some fuel may be lost under the burner.
+- Spillage Tray – When filling the bio ethanol burner tray there is always a chance that some fuel may be lost under the burner.
 If this is able to go under the burner into a void or space there is a chance it will ignite when the burner is lit.
 Depending on what that void is made of it could be a fire risk.
-More expensive burners tend to include a spillage tray that the burner sits in to collect this lost fuel.
+The expensive bioethanol burner trays tend to include a spillage tray that the burner sits inside to collect this lost fuel.
 Cheap models do not therefore you will need to buy one or get one made.

-There are many ways that a bio ethanol burner can be installed and used so I cannot go into all of them here but the biggest consideration must always be safety.
+There are many ways that a bio ethanol burner tray insert can be installed and used therefore I cannot go into all of them here but the biggest consideration must always be safety.
 Read the suppliers installation instructions.

 - Fuel should not be able to be spilt and should be easy to clean up before using the fire.

 - There should be safe clearance distances to combustible materials, for instance things like curtains should not be able to blow around the flame.

-- There should be a safety tray to catch any spilt fuel so it can be easily cleaned.
+- There firebox tray insert should have a safety tray to catch any spilt fuel so it can be easily cleaned.

 - There firebox tray insert should be a safe way to shut off the flame.